Derek Lilliquist: Atlanta Braves

 The Atlanta Braves selected Lilliquist as the sixth overall pick in the 1987 Major League Baseball draft and assigned him to the Gulf Coast League Braves in the Rookie League of Minor League Baseball that same season.
 There he made two starts, totaling 13 innings pitched (IP), allowing just three hits and no runs.
 He was promoted to the Durham Bulls of the Carolina League, where he made three starts, totaling 25 IP, two complete games and a 2.88 ERA.
 The next season, the Braves again promoted him, this time to the AAA Richmond Braves of the International League, where he spent the entire season.
 Lilliquist started all 28 games in which he appeared, posting a 3.38 ERA in a professional-high 170 2/3 IP.
 While striking out just 80 batters, he also allowed just 36 bases on balls (BB).

 Facing the San Diego Padres at Jack Murphy Stadium in San Diego in his MLB debut on April 13, 1989, Lilliquist pitched the Braves to a 4–1 victory.
 In 7 1/3 IP, he allowed just the run on three hits while earning the win.
 For the season, he pitched his MLB career-high 165 2/3 innings and allowed a 3.97 ERA.
 However, he also allowed 202 hits for an average of 11.0 hits per nine innings pitched (H/9).
 He finished second in the National League (NL) in bases on balls per 9 innings pitched (BB/9) with 1.847 and fourth in the NL Rookie of the Year voting.

-On May 1, 1990, at Atlanta in Atlanta–Fulton County Stadium, Lilliquist become of the few pitchers to have a multi-homer game when he hit two home runs off Ron Darling in a Braves' 5–2 victory over the New York Mets.
+On May 1, 1990, at Atlanta in Atlanta–Fulton County Stadium, Lilliquist became one of the few pitchers to have a multi-homer game when he hit two home runs off Ron Darling in a Braves' 5–2 victory over the New York Mets.
 His batting statistics for the Braves that season included eight hits in 23 at bats for a .348 batting average, two home runs and three runs batted in with a .609 slugging percentage.
 However, his pitching had declined since his rookie year.